ds-visualizer/ds-visualizer/content/heap/code.md

     // And after the shift we don't want to go outside the array size and check for children
     // so just a safety check

+    // Again the loop will run till it reaches the end, height is logn

     while (index < heap.size() && !isValidParent(index)) {

+      // LargerChildIndex is an O(n) operator

       int largerChild = largerChildIndex(index);

+      // Bubble down is a O(n) operator

       bubbleDown(index, largerChild);
       index = largerChild;